-However, the use of the terms "alternative medicine" and "complementary medicine" conveys a sense of fragmentation to our health care delivery system and promotes seeings healing modalities as disconnected silos.
+However, the use of the terms "alternative medicine" and "complementary medicine" conveys a sense of fragmentation in our health care delivery system and promotes seeing therapeutic modalities as disconnected silos.

 "Holistic medicine" is a less scientifically rigorous term widely used by the public.
 Its meaning can vary greatly, but it can loosely refer to alternative medicine, complementary medicine, integrative medicine, naturopathic medicine, as well as other traditional systems of healing.

 What is the age range of patients that Dr. Wang sees?